neilmunday/slurm-mail/tests/integration/README.md

 ### Reverting to /usr/bin/mail

-If you want to see how e-mails from Slurm look like instead, perform the following steps:
+If you want to see how e-mails from Slurm look like instead (i.e. not using Slurm-Mail), perform the following steps:

 1. Disable the cron job at `/etc/cron.d/slurm-mail`